thioseck/Intrusion_detection_and_response/README.md

 * Create a report in Splunk to display authentication failures by user from the host-based logs.
 Run the report for May 31, 2020.
 Export the report and save as it as report.pdf

 ## 6. Use the incidentrResponse playbooks to determine the next steps
-You have identified the initial indicator of compromise and performed additional analysis.
+I have identified the initial indicator of compromise and performed additional analysis.
 What are the next steps to contain, eradicate, and recover from the threat?
 Consult the Incident Response playbooks and find the most appropriate playbook.
-Follow the playbook and fill out the Containment, Analysis, and Recovery sections of the Incident Ticket.
+Follow the playbook and fill out the containment, analysis, and recovery sections of the incident ticket.
 If a step involves contacting another party, such as the help desk, simply note that you contacted that party, the date and time, and the nature of the request.
-Finally, note any recommendations to help better detect or prevent future occurrences of this threat in the Post-incident recommendations section of the Incident Ticket.
+Finally, note any recommendations to help better detect or prevent future occurrences of this threat in the post-incident recommendations section of the incident ticket.